thota-sasanth/Road-Accidents-Interactive-Dashboard/README.md

 accident data are collected from February 2016 to Dec 2021, using multiple APIs that provide streaming traffic incident (or event) data.

 The above data has **2.8M+** accidents records.
-I applied different data processing techniques such as - data reduction, filtering only specific year data, null rows imputation, duplicates handling, columns standardization/encoding, plots for outlier detection and removal, feature extraction, merging two datasets, clustering data using Kmeans algorithm, etc.
+I applied different data processing techniques such as - data reduction, filtering only specific year data, null rows imputation, duplicates handling, columns standardization/encoding, plots for outlier detection and removal, feature extraction, merging two datasets, and clustering data using Kmeans algorithm.